wedesoft/sfsim/faq.md

 The spacecraft model was created using [Blender][15] and is inspired by the real-life Venturestar single-stage-to-orbit project which was never launched.

+### When did development of this game start?

+The first commit to the [sfsim repository][16] happened in September 2020.
+There also is prior work on model rendering in 2017.
+Also I made two attempts at implementing a physics engine using sequential impulses in 2017 and 2020.

 [1]: https://store.steampowered.com/app/3687560/sfsim/
 [2]: https://github.com/wedesoft/sfsim
 [3]: https://www.eclipse.org/legal/epl/epl-v10.html